srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Srujan Kumar Reddy Yeruva
 We have proposed Grocery Inventory idea based on image classification and instructor was fine with the idea and asked us to come up with suitable datasets.

+###### Anjana Thanguturi
+We have discussed some ML ideas with instructor and we have finalised Grocery Inventory idea.
+Instructor asked us to find some suitable datasets.

 --------------------------------------------------------------------------------------------------------------
 ##### January 25th